 All sites will receive a Spruce-Up yard sign that includes funders' logos and information about the program to display on site.
-Southeast CDC hopes to plan a summer tour of Southeast Baltimore Spruce-Up sites, which may include a stop to your site!
-We will be in touch at least one month in advance to notify you of the tour schedule.
-Partners are expected to tidy their site before the tour and are encouraged to participate, if possible.
+Southeast CDC occasionally plans public tours of our Spruce-Up projects, which may include a stop to your site!